Find Affordable College Courses

 San Francisco, CA

-You’ll be in good company if you decide to attend Academy of Art University.
-It ranked #3 on our 2023 Best Film, Video & Photographic Arts Associate Degree Schools list.
-Academy of Art University is a moderately-sized private for-profit school located in the city of San Francisco.
+You’ll join some of the best and brightest minds around you if you attend Academy of Art University.
+The school came in at #3 on this year’s Best Film, Video & Photographic Arts Associate Degree Schools list.
+Academy of Art University is a medium-sized private for-profit school located in the large city of San Francisco.

 On average, film graduates from Academy of Art University take out $36,443 in student loans while working on their Associate Degree.